TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 <a id="launchawsinstance"></a>
 ### Deploying TIBCO ComputeDB Cluster with AWS Management Console

-To launch the instance and start the TIBCO ComputeDB cluster on EC2 instance(s) follow below steps.
+To launch the instance and start the TIBCO ComputeDB cluster on EC2 instance(s), do the following:

-If you are launching the cluster via AWS Marketplace, jump to step 5.
+If you are launching the cluster via AWS Marketplace, jump to [step 5](#step5).

 1. Open the [Amazon EC2 console](https://console.aws.amazon.com/ec2/) and sign in using your AWS login credentials.
 The current region is displayed at the top of the screen.